-Assessing a document management system
+Assessing an enterprise document management system

 A nationwide medical care operator loses nearly a million documents related to patients’ medical records, after an error of sending them to storage rather than delivery.
 Thousands of ongoing surgeries across the country are affected, and millions spent to retrieve the lost documents.